SamihG/zabbix/zabbix_elasticsearch/README.md

-# ElasticSearch 2.x Template for Zabbix
+# ElasticSearch 2.x Template for Zabbix 3.0
 Creator : Samih Gribi

-It work in Linux and Windows environment. you have to adapt the file UserParameter.es_zabbix.conf where your script is located
+It work in Linux and Windows environment.
+You have to adapt the file UserParameter.es_zabbix.conf where your script is located

 The template allow you to :